[Reply] Overview Report

 There are so many uses for tags in Reply; you might be using them to categorize your conversations for example.
 Categorizing conversations allows you to keep an eye on the most frequent questions and issues from customers, and watch out for trends.
 This can help to inform things like your self help strategy, higher level product decisions, hiring decisions, team training needs, and loads more!

 Reports can only be exported on our Business Plan.
-More information on our plans can be found here.
+Learn more about our plans and pricing here.

 Various CSV exports can be downloaded from the Overview Report, by clicking the download icon at the top right of the page (next to the date picker).